 — Continental-Continental Convergence

 At these divergent plate boundaries new oceanic lithosphere is created in the gaps from upwelling magma from the mantle.
 This upwelling magma forms mid-ocean ridges, long mountain chains that mark the boundaries between diverging plates.

-The static size of the Earth implies that crust must be destroyed at about the same rate it is being created.
+The static size of the Earth implies that the crust must be destroyed at about the same rate it is being created.
 Plate tectonics provides the mechanism to recycle the Earth’s crust.
 Destruction (recycling) of crust takes place along convergent boundaries where plates are moving toward each other, and sometimes one plate sinks (is subducted) beneath another.
 The location where the sinking of a plate occurs is called a subduction zone.

-A transform boundary is where plates slide past each other with no creation or destruction of lithosphere.
+A transform boundary is where plates slide past each other with no creation or destruction of the lithosphere.